Vicky16032205/solution-challenge-2025/README.md

   - Practice coding questions categorized by difficulty (Easy, Medium, Hard).
   - Upload code or resumes for AI analysis using Gemini APIs.
   - Receive detailed feedback on technical responses.
+  - **New:** Answer technical questions via audio input and receive AI-generated feedback.
 - **HR Interview Preparation:**
   - Access a curated list of common HR questions.
   - Simulate HR interviews with AI-generated follow-up questions.
   - Get feedback on communication and behavioral responses.
+  - **New:** Respond to HR questions using audio input and get feedback on tone, clarity, and content.
 - **DSA Practice Questions:**
   - Explore a collection of Data Structures and Algorithms (DSA) questions.
   - Questions are organized into Easy, Medium, and Hard categories for progressive learning.